-You want to have a more or less empty stomach during a yoga session, so leave at least two hours between a main meal and yoga.
-Digestion of food requires energy and when you do yoga after a meal, your energy goes to the muscles you’re exercising and the body can’t digest the food properly.
-It is not healthy and won’t feel good to practice yoga on a full stomach.
-I personally might have half a banana or a handful of nuts if I feel I’m too hungry to practise, to give me the fuel I need.
+It’s better to have a more or less empty stomach during a yoga session, so leave at least two hours between a main meal and yoga.
+Digestion of food requires energy and when you do yoga straight after a meal, your energy goes to the muscles you’re exercising and the body can’t digest the food properly.
+Personally I might have half a banana or a handful of nuts if I feel I’m too hungry to practice, to give me the fuel I need.

 Try these easy Post Yoga Bites.

-Can I practise yoga when I am menstruating?
+Can I do yoga when I am menstruating?

-Some women prefer to stop practising yoga when they have their period while others keep going.
-Most teachers advise not to do inversions (Headstand, Handstand, Forearm Balances) which interrupt the downward flow.
-Strong twists can be uncomfortable as well.
-It really depends on the individual however so listen to what your body tells you!
-A slower, more restorative class might be more beneficial and pleasant for you.
+Some women prefer to pause their yoga practice when they have their period while others keep going.
+Many teachers advise not to do inversions such as Headstand, Handstand, Shoulderstand where the head is lower than the heart as they feel they interrupt the downward flow.
+Strong yoga twists may also be uncomfortable for some women.
+It really depends on the individual so listen to what your body tells you.

-I have a medical problem.
+I have a health condition.
 Can I still do yoga?

-Many people practise yoga as a way to manage their health conditions.
+Many people practice yoga as a way to manage their health conditions.
 There are many different types of classes which suit different health needs and can also be adapted and modified for injuries.
-However, if you have medical condition or an injury, you should consult a medical practitioner before starting any exercise including yoga.
-We can not offer medical advice.
-If you have a medical problem or injury and have not practised yoga before we recommend that you speak to an experienced yoga teacher (or a physical therapist with knowledge of yoga) to check your alignment in poses and to get advice about any poses or movements you need to avoid.
+However, if you have a medical condition or injury and haven’t practiced yoga before, we recommend that you speak to an experienced yoga teacher (or physical therapist with knowledge of yoga) to get advice about any poses or movements you need to avoid.